RC Dragon Brno

 RC Dragon Brno is a Czech rugby club in Brno.
-They currently play in the KB Extraliga.
+They currently play in the Extraliga ragby XV.
 They have also been involved in the Central & Eastern European Rugby Cup since its inception in 2008.

 History

 The club started out as Sokol Brno I, with the name changing to Sokol Zbrojovka Brno in 1951.
 Following the nationwide restructuring of Physical Education and Sport in 1953, which affected rugby among others, the Sokol Zbrojovka Brno club split in two, Spartak Zbrojovka Brno and Slavia VŠ Brno (now RC Bystrc).